 Provides knowledge and skills to perform welds in all positions on plain carbon steel, stainless steel and aluminum using the GMAW and FCAW processes.
-Groove welds on plate and pipe, industrial-cutting processes, shop print reading are included.
+Groove welds on plate and pipe, and industrial-cutting processes, shop print reading are included.
 Recommended: WLD-113

-WLD-215 Advanced GTAW Welding 4 credits, Spring
+WLD-215 Advanced GTAW Welding 4 credits, Spring 8 class hours/week

 Provides knowledge and skills to perform welds in all positions on plain carbon steel, stainless steel and aluminum using the GTAW process.
-Groove welds on plate and pipe, and shop print reading also covered.
+Groove welds on plate and pipe.
 Recommended: WLD-115